Hong Kong unrest: Huge rally marks 6 months of protests | DW | 08.12.2019

 In a statement on Saturday, the government appealed for calm and said it has "learned its lesson and will humbly listen to and accept criticism."

-Police have arrested at least 6,000 people on suspicion of protest-related offences since political and social unrest in Hong Kong began in June.
+Police have arrested at least 6,000 people on suspicion of protest-related offenses since political and social unrest in Hong Kong began in June.
 The protests are largely leaderless and organized online.

 Arrests over firearms